Flights cancelled from Cork and Dublin as ‘Storm Diana’ warnings issued

 Cars navigate a flooded street in Dublin on Tuesday: Niall Carson/PA Wire

-More than a dozen flights in and out of Cork and Dublin airports have been cancelled on Wednesday morning as a severe weather warning was put in place for western and southern coastal areas.
+More than a dozen flights in and out of Cork and Dublin airports were cancelled on Wednesday morning as a severe weather warning was put in place for western and southern coastal areas.

 Met Éireann said Storm Diana would produce some severe and potentially damaging winds as it moves northwards to the west of Ireland.